-Music Together for toddlers 1 to 3 years old and their adults, Thursdays, 10:30-11:15 a.m. (canceled next week).
+Music Together for toddlers 1 to 3 years old and their adults, Thursdays, 10:30-11:15 a.m.
 Knit Lit for teens, knitting and book chat, Thursdays, 3:30 p.m.
 Battle of the Books teen group, Thursdays, 4 p.m.
 Story time for all ages, Saturdays, 2 p.m.
 Teen advisory board, first Sunday of the month, noon.
 Bilingual family story time, Sundays, 1:30-2 p.m.
 Drop-in chess, for 10-year-olds up to adults, Sundays, 2 p.m.
 Lego club for kindergarten through fifth grade, Mondays, 4:30-5:30 p.m.
 Bubbles-n-Babies story time, Tuesdays, 11:30 a.m.
-Toddler Time for children 3 and under, Wednesdays, 10:30-11:30 a.m. * Sensational Science: Make Your Own Fossil, for ages 5 and up, today, 4-5 p.m.
-Springtime story and craft for ages 4 to 6, Tuesday, 4-5 p.m.
-Peeps house and craft for grades six through eight, Wednesday, 4-5 p.m.
-Registration requested for all but Sunday chess and bilingual story time.
+Toddler Time for children 3 and under, Wednesdays, 10:30-11:30 a.m. * Sensational Science: A-Maze-Ing Plants, a program on photosynthesis for kids 5 and older, today, 4-5 p.m.
+Mother's Day story time and craft for ages 4 to 6, next Thursday, 4-5 p.m.
+Reservations required for all but bilingual story time and Sunday chess.

 EAST HAMPTON YOUTH PARK